nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X.
 * **Teammate**: A person belonging to a project of the team leader's team.
-* **Participation**: The class of an object that handles the relations between a Project object and Person Object.
 * **Scope**: The confines of when certain commands will work.